 Joe Rogan narrates, in black and white to give the illusion you're watching this in fourth grade science class, which you should be.
 I donated money to help get this film finished!

 2009 - ***

 Dude!
 I remember this as being good, but man they do show a lot of the same stock footage of natural disasters over and over again, especially some shots of a fire bravely eating away the side of a building.
 I dig the use of the Terence McKenna timewave study, though, and the idea that 'inner time travel' will one day be the new back, if you get my weird meaning.
 Because it's made in 2009, they're a little more confident in their doomsaying than some of the more recent Mayan docs, and even so they realize that the future lies within, not without.
 It may take light years to get to the next galaxy but that's only if you need to lug your body.
 If you can go with just your mind it takes less than no time at all.
 In fact, time itself reverses so you get there before you left!

 Salvia thickening content - 3.9

 2-Part Series - ***1/2

-Because ultimately if we dabble in psychedelics we are pilgrims in search of the truth, and if the truth leads us to an ashram and we don't go in because we don't want to join a cult, then were we really pilgrims, or were we just bored?
-If the latter we shun the ashram with its commitments and robes and many-armed deities.
-We instead become addicted to the sound of helicopters, always hoping this next ride up to the top of mountain will be the one where we can get out and stay, skipping in the process all the chapters about self-discipline and humility?
+Because ultimately if we dabble in psychedelics in search of the truth, and that truth leads us to an ashram, but then we don't go in because we don't want to join a cult and the cult doesn't think we came there honestly anyway, then were we ever really truth-seekers or were we just bored and young and psychedelics and meditation offered a way out of our depression in the time before SSRIs?
+And are the cult members really humbler than thou or just pissed they didn't dare use your quicker method to get to the same place?
+And if we shun the ashram with its commitments and robes and many-armed deities, might we instead become addicted to the sound of helicopters, always hoping this next ride up to the top of mountain will be the one where we can get out and stay, skipping in the process all the chapters about self-discipline and humility?

 Saliva thickening - 11.2